ESSENTIAL TIPS FOR YOUR WORKING HOLIDAY

-Travellers cheques are the safest way to carry your money however all major credit and debit cards are accepted in the cash machines (Visa, Mastercard, Maestro, etc.) It’s a good idea to let a family member back home be a signatory for your bank account.
+All major credit and debit cards are accepted in the cash machines (Visa, Mastercard, Maestro, etc.) It’s a good idea to let a family member back home be a signatory for your bank account.
 In emergencies you can transfer money using Western Union.
-Note: Cash machines do not show your balance in your account so it is a good idea to set up internet banking so that you are not spending your money blind!
+Note: Cash machines do not show your balance in your account, so it is a good idea to set up internet banking so that you are not spending your money blind!

 If you plan to drive or use a moped abroad, you will find that some hire companies ask for you to be over 21, sometimes older.
 If you fancy wizzing about on a scooter or even a quad bike, don’t forget to bring your drivers licence!
 When driving scooters and buggies abroad, be aware that drunken holidaymakers will randomly walk into the roads without looking – we’d also not recommend hiring a vehicle unless you have the correct medical insurance, as hospital bills will be costly.